s-1-800

 Option:

-INCLUDE GOLD REEF CITY (additional half day) The visit to a reconstructed replica of Johannesburg’s early days of 1886 when pioneers won and lost fortunes overnight.
-Descend 200 metres down a real mine shaft and watch gold being poured!
+INCLUDE GOLD REEF CITY (additional half day) The visit to a reconstructed replica of Johannesburg’s early days of 1886, when pioneers won and lost fortunes overnight.
+Descend 200 meters down a real mine shaft and watch gold being poured!

 *Passengers travel subject to our Standard Conditions of Carriage.